cromanpa94/cromanpa94/README.md

 ## Who am I? ☺️

 I was born in the Colombian Andes (Armenia, Quindío) surrounded by stunning landscapes and amazing biodiversity!
-I received my bachelor's degree from Universidad del Valle, in Cali, Colombia.
+I received my bachelor's degree from Universidad del Valle, in Cali, Colombia, and Ph.D from the University of Arizona i Tucson.
 I am also very much into photography!

 <p align="center">
 <img src="CRP2019.jpg" width="500"/>